alinnman/celestial-navigation/README.md

 For more information about the formula above please refer to [this article](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2010JD014067)

+Also note that the actual implementation in the code is slightly more complex, and includes handling of variable pressure for higher elevations.

 ### 2.iii.
 Ignored Corrections<a name="ignored-corrections"></a>

 * Refraction correction is simple (see above), but probably good enough for